 - two letters of support: one from a colleague who is familiar with the candidate's teaching record; and one from a former student (letters from former students should describe the teacher's influence on them);

-- contact information for the higher education institution, including both a staff member who would be able to assist in providing additional information on the candidate as well as the relevant person in the institution's press office.
+- contact information for the higher education institution, including the relevant person in the institution's press office.

 In the second stage of the selection process, the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution where they teach to obtain additional information in support of the application (expected in the second half of March, 2022).

 Additional supporting evidence requested in the second stage may include:

 - Course syllabi and a brief discussion of concrete examples of your teaching approaches, including specific teaching lessons, student assignments, and other teaching and learning activities;

 - formal teaching performance documents such as internal evaluation reports (in the case of candidates whose institutions conduct such evaluations);

 - a written or electronic teaching portfolio demonstrating your teaching and its corresponding impact on student learning;